Julbo Fury Review

 Field Performance

 Out on the trails, the Fury performed admirably.
-Ultimately, we have no real complaints about the way these glasses performed in the field, but they didn't quite stack up with the best models in the test.
+Ultimately, we have no real complaints about how these glasses performed in the field, but they didn't quite stack up with the best models in the test.
 The mid-size lens provides solid coverage and protection, the ventilated design means that fogging isn't a huge issue, and the grippy nose and arm tip pieces mean that they stayed in place well.
-While their performance was solid all around, they didn't wow us in any one specific area.
+While their performance was solid all around, they didn't wow us in any specific area.

 Style